charleston76/b2cLightning/README.md

 ## Manual steps

+### CMS configuration

-In this current version, we are creating the B2B Commerce in a scratch organization, and uploading [some products to there](scripts/json/Product2s.json).
+In this current version, we are creating the B2B2C Commerce in a scratch organization, and uploading [some products to there](scripts/json/Product2s.json).

 Nevertheless, that upload doesn't put some pretty images there... for now, to achieve that, we'll perform the manual steps below...